Updated October 8, 2019

 While having a DUI or similar conviction can pose a problem when travelling to Canada, it’s a challenge that can often be overcome.

 Applying for a Temporary Resident Permit (TRP) for going to Canada with a DUI allows an individual to become admissible on a temporary basis.
+A TRP will only be considered if there is a humanitarian issue such as a death in the family.

 When looking to enter Canada with a DUI conviction, the TRP is your fastest option.
 Issued by Citizenship and Immigration Canada, a TRP is used to admit visitors with criminal records into Canada.
-As per Canadian law, if you have ever committed or been convicted of a crime, you might be not be eligible for entry into Canada and considered “criminally inadmissible.”
+As per Canadian law, if you have ever committed or been convicted of a crime, you might not be eligible for entry into Canada and considered “criminally inadmissible.”

 Canadian border crossing rules